-Competitive Suppliers contract with the Town through the Board of Selectmen.
+Competitive Suppliers contract with the Town through its Town Administrator.
 The contract is negotiated, recommended, and monitored for compliance by the Consultant.
-No contract is binding until it is approved by the Town Administrator and the Board of Selectmen.
+No contract is binding until it is approved by the Town Administrator.
 The complete set of Competitive Supplier responsibilities is found in the Electric Service Agreement (ESA) between the Town and the Competitive Supplier.